Sunday, March 29, 2026

 His life work was mobilizing members of an underclass that was presumed not to exist where the "American Dream" reigned.
 In his second run at the presidency in 1988, he found them by the millions.

-Jackson flatly rejected the notion that Americans had any common cause with the likes of Batista, Diem, Pinochet, the Shah, Somoza, and Marcos.
-He called for a freeze on nuclear weapons, large cuts in Pentagon spending, withdrawal of U.S. troops from Europe, the elimination of first-strike MX, Cruise, and Trident D-5 missiles, as well as the canceling of Reagan's first-strike enabling Star Wars delusion.
+Jackson's ideology was a refreshing departure from Cold War orthodoxy.
+He flatly rejected the notion that Americans had any common cause with the likes of Batista, Diem, Pinochet, the Shah, Somoza, and Marcos.
+Eager to spend on citizens, not perpetual war, he called for a freeze on nuclear weapons, large cuts in Pentagon spending, withdrawal of U.S. troops from Europe, the elimination of first-strike MX, Cruise, and Trident D-5 missiles, along with the canceling of Reagan's first-strike enabling Star Wars delusion.
 Alone among candidates, he held that Palestinians were a people deserving of national rights and a homeland.

-Billed by the capitalist media as a non-viable regional candidate in the race merely to "lend color to the campaign," he attracted huge crowds that turned out to cheer his denunciation of wage-slashing, pension-busting, job-exporting capital for its lack of conscience.
+Billed by the capitalist media as a non-viable regional candidate in the race merely to lend color to the campaign, he attracted huge crowds that cheered his denunciation of wage-slashing, pension-busting, job-exporting capital for its lack of conscience.
 They roared delighted approval when he waxed indignant at "American multinationals firing free labor at home to hire repressed labor abroad."

 Trumpeting a "Worker's Bill of Rights," he promised everyone the right to a job, membership in a democratic union, a living wage, a healthy life and safe workplace, pension security, fair play, education, respect, and freedom from discrimination.